 The presentation listed the Open the Books and state comptroller websites as taxpayer attacks on townships.

-Openthebooks.com, which is run by a nonprofit group, includes information on the pay of public employees at all levels of government.
+Openthebooks.com, which is run by a nonprofit group, includes information on what employees make at all levels of government.

-The state comptroller’s site includes financial reports from thousands of government entities in Illinois.
+The state comptroller's site includes the financial reports from thousands of government entities in Illinois.

 In referring to openthebooks.com, the presentation says, "Transparencymania!
 Everything is out there."